We all know that sleep is important so here’s how to get a better night’s rest

 When you aren’t getting sufficient sleep, your health suffers.
 Research indicates that a lack of sleep can lead to a multitude of health problems, including an increased risk of heart disease, high blood pressure, diabetes, stroke, weight gain and obesity.

-Sleep also helps your brain function properly so you can concentrate, make decisions, and other basic functions on a daily basis.
+Sleep also helps your brain function properly so you can concentrate, make decisions, and other basic functions daily.
 The National Sleep Foundation recommends getting 7 – 9 hours a night.
 And if you aren’t, your brain and body suffer and your immune system loses its ability to help fight disease.
 You may find that you are more prone to illness.

-Thankfully, there are many herbs that have been traditionally used to calm, relax, and induce sleep.
+Thankfully, many herbs have been traditionally used to calm, relax, and induce sleep.
 Some of these soothing herbs include chamomile flower, lemon balm, linden flower, passionflower, skullcap, and lavender.

 Each of these herbs is known for its calming, sleep-inducing properties and can help ease sleeplessness and insomnia, especially when combined in a synergistic formulation.
 These herbs are non-habit-forming, making them perfectly safe to take whenever you need help getting a better night’s rest.